bastienbosser/raspberry_project/README.md

 network)

 On each PI you will now need to install Kubernetes.
-If you have too many, write a script or use Ansible can be a good idea.
+If you have too many, write a script or using Ansible can be a good idea.
 Please now connect on each pi, and do the following commands:

     sudo apt-get update && sudo apt-get install -y apt-transport-https